DataCraftsmanAU/DataCraftsmanAU/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

 [![MichaelJenningsAI's GitHub stats](https://github-readme-stats.vercel.app/api?username=MichaelJenningsAI&show_icons=true&theme=dark)](https://github.com/MichaelJenningsAI/github-readme-stats)

-🔭 I’m currently working on the Advent of Code 2022!
+🔭 I’m currently working on a Data Analytics Framework, a website and some crpytograpy for uni.

-🌱 I’m currently learning Data Engineering in my free time and Software Engineering at University.
+🌱 I’m currently learning Software Engineering at University.